Changes to learning and teaching in schools from September.

-What are the plans for schools for September?
+What are the plans for schools from September?

 On the 9 July the Minister for Education confirmed that all pupils will be able to return to school in September.
 A copy of the Minister’s announcement can be accessed.